Meetings: Family Science Days

 Visit Family Science Days during the Annual Meeting of the American Association for the Advancement of Science (AAAS).

-Browse interactive tabletop exhibits, learn about cool science jobs, and have your questions answered by experts convened by AAAS!
-This FREE event is open to all, but organized especially for students in grade levels 6 to 12.
+Browse interactive tabletop exhibits, learn about cool science jobs, and have your questions answered by experts convened by AAAS.
+This free event is open to all, but organized especially for middle- and high-school students.

-This community science showcase — featuring hands-on demonstrations and other family and kid-friendly activities — shines a spotlight on a broad range of educators working to promote an interest in science among the general public.
+This community science showcase—featuring hands-on demonstrations and other family and kid-friendly activities—shines a spotlight on a broad range of formal and informal science educators who promote an interest in science among the general public.

 Schedule of Stage Shows